Taipei Municipal Lishan Senior High School: Research studies

 Every year, the best of the student's research projects will be chosen to join to science fair.
-LSSH has got many prizes from these type of competition, especially in the Intel International Science and Engineering Fair.
+LSSH has got many prizes from this type of competition, especially in the Intel International Science and Engineering Fair.

 In 10th grade, students will have Research Methods Lessons for a preparatory course of Research Studies.

 Here are the subjects that students can choose for their Research Studies: